goauthentik/authentik/website/blog/2023-06-13-building-apps-with-scale-in-mind/item.md

 ### Message Queues and Background Processing

 By performing time-consuming or resource-intensive tasks asynchronously, you can create a more efficient and scalable app that won't slow down or crash.
-Utilize message queues like RabbitMQ or Apache Kafka, along with background processing frameworks like Celery, to offload tasks to separate worker processes or services.
+Utilize message queues such as RabbitMQ or Apache Kafka (or Redis' native message queueing, like we use here with authentik) along with background processing frameworks like Celery, to offload tasks to separate worker processes or services.
 Not only will this approach help maintain responsiveness even during peak usage, but it will also help your app scale as your user base grows.

 ## Performance Optimization